varunaditya27/NeoChyrp/README.md

 - `--fast` / `-Fast`: skip dependency install & prisma validation/migration.
 - `--no-seed` / `-NoSeed`: skip executing the idempotent seed.

+### Authentication (Supabase Google OAuth)

+Google sign-in is enabled through Supabase OAuth.
+Ensure in the Supabase dashboard you have:

+- Enabled Google provider with Client ID/Secret.
+- Added authorized redirect: `https://<your-dev-host>/*` (Supabase handles the return to the origin automatically).

+Environment variables required (already in `.env.example`):

+- `NEXT_PUBLIC_SUPABASE_URL`
+- `NEXT_PUBLIC_SUPABASE_ANON_KEY`
+- `SUPABASE_SERVICE_ROLE_KEY` (server-only operations, never exposed client-side)

+UI: The landing page auth modal shows a "Continue with Google" button.
+After successful sign-in, session state is managed by the Supabase JS client via `AuthProvider`.

+User Sync: A background call to `POST /api/auth/sync` persists the Supabase user into the Prisma `User` table (first user becomes OWNER; others USER).
+The endpoint is idempotent and updates displayName if it changes at the provider.

 ## Prisma Model Notes